♫ Listening to: American Kids by Poppy ♫

 Transfer the flour mixture into a food processor fitted with the S blade.

 Chill the entire food processor container in the fridge while you color the ice water.

 Add vegan food coloring to the ½ cup of ice water.
 Make the color darker than you want to pie crust to be.
 Use a gel food color, rather than a food-based color for this project, otherwise the color won’t come out as vibrant as you might want it.
-I used sky blue and leaf green to make my teal color.
+I used wilton sky blue gel color and wilton leaf green gel color to make my teal color.
 If you want to use more than one color, make 2 cups of ice water with ¼ cup in each and color each cup a different color and divide the pie crumbs in half before continuing with the next step.